arin12349/Arintum/README.md

 # Arintum
-Nade it similar to Chrom app momentum.
+Made it similar to Chrom app momentum.